Stamp duty calculator

 Stamp duty holiday

 To kick start the housing market, the UK governments have announced a stamp duty holiday.
-The holiday will last until 31 March 2021.
+In England and Northern Ireland the holiday will last until 30 June 2021.

 In England and Northern Ireland, stamp duty will only apply if the property you buy is worth over £500,000.

-In Wales, properties under £250,000 won’t have to pay land transaction tax.
+In Wales, stamp duty is known as land transaction tax.
+Until 30 June 2021, properties under £250,000 won’t have to pay land transaction tax.
 This doesn't apply to second homes or buy-to-let properties.

-And in Scotland, land and buildings transaction tax won't apply to buildings worth less than £250,000.
+And in Scotland, stamp duty is known as land and buildings transaction tax.
+Until 31 March 2021, land and buildings transaction tax won't apply to buildings worth less than £250,000.
 This doesn't apply to second homes.

 What is stamp duty?